 Media Matters may suggest media matter but the only outlet about which it really seems to care very much these days is Fox News.
 I see this every day but I wanted some hard numbers, so I tracked MMFA's complete output for a period of 13 days, including both articles and audio/video clips (which are offered without commentary).
 From 8 Aug. to 20 Aug., MMFA ran a total of 199 items.
 Of that, 108 were about Fox News and another 12 were partially or mostly about Fox.

-While the fact that MMFA spends over 60% of its time on a single media outlet is, in and of itself, fairly damning, it's even worse when one puts this in the larger context of the press in the U.S. The highest-rated program on Fox, the O'Reilly Factor, draws about 3 million viewers while the lowest-rated network evening newscast--the CBS Evening News, at present--is averaging about 5 1/2 million.
+While the fact that MMFA spends over 60% of its time on a single media outlet is, in and of itself, fairly damning, it's even worse when one puts this in the larger context of the press in the U.S. While Fox News is, overall, the highest-rated of the cable news networks, the highest-rated program on Fox, the O'Reilly Factor, draws about 3 million viewers while the lowest-rated network evening newscast--the CBS Evening News, at present--is averaging about 5 1/2 million.
 The highest-rated network evening newscast at the moment--NBC Nightly News--just drew over 7.8 million viewers.
 That same week, the three network newscasts, all of which run against one another, had over 20 million viewers.
 And that's just the evening newscasts.
 The networks also have morning, prime-time, late-night, and weekend news programming.